RayHightower/RayHightower.com/_posts/2025-05-23-how-to-ask-for-advice.markdown

 <img src="/images/advice.jpg" align="right" width="250" padding="10" alt="How to Ask for Advice" title="How to Ask for Advice" />

 Want the best advice?
-Here's how to get it. (sources cited below):
+Here's how to get it.
+Sources are cited at the end of this article:

 1. Ask only credible people (Ray Dalio: "have done the thing successfully, multiple times, and can articulate how")
 2. Consider their incentives (don't ask a barber whether you need a haircut)